Throughout 2023 the Arts and Humanities Research Council (AHRC) will be implementing changes to our responsive mode funding opportunities.

 The aims and objectives of this scheme have been incorporated within the new curiosity and catalyst awards opportunities.

-The aims and objectives of this opportunity will be incorporated within the new curiosity awards opportunity, and in its current form closed to applications on 29 June 2023.
-All applications received between 1 March and 29 June 2023 will be assessed via an assessment panel, rather than peer review and moderation panel.
+The aims and objectives of this opportunity have been incorporated within the new curiosity awards opportunity, and closed to applications on 29 June 2023.

-Throughout 2023 AHRC will transition from Je-S to the new UKRI grants system, the Funding Service.
+Throughout 2023 and 2024 AHRC will transition from Je-S to the new UKRI grants system, the Funding Service.

 Read more about the new system and how we will transition to the Funding Service.